History & Timeline

 1949

-Gene Sr. and Guy Alexander enter into an agreement with the U.S. Department of Interior’s Bureau of Mine to begin prospecting and drilling Willis Mountain.
+KMC partners with the U.S. Bureau of Mines to begin prospecting Willis Mountain.

 1953

-Crushing and flotation plant is completed at Baker Mountain.
-Pamplin plant is completed.
+Crushing and flotation plant at Baker Mountain and the Pamplin Plant are completed.

 1957